stve/silencer/README.md

 Silencer's logger will serve as a drop-in replacement for Rails' default logger.
 It will not suppress any logging by default, simply pass it an array of urls via the options hash.
 You can also send it a 'X-SILENCE-LOGGER' header (with any value) with your request and that will also produce the same behavior.

+### Rails 2.3

+Rails 2.3.x introduced a tagged logging feature.
+If you are using tagged logging with Rails 2.3 you can also pass taggers via the middleware:

+    config.middleware.swap Rails::Rack::Logger, Silencer::Logger, config.log_tags, :silence => [/assets/]

 ## Note on Patches/Pull Requests

 * Fork the project.